What we’ll cover:

 Know a family member who is still trying to chip away at their student debt?
 You may be able to help them out!

-Thanks to the Setting Every Community Up for Retirement Enhancement or SECURE Act, which was signed into law in December 2019, you can now use a 529 plan to help repay qualified student loans - up to $10,000 per beneficiary (and each of his sibling).
+You can use a 529 plan to help repay qualified student loans - up to $10,000 per beneficiary (and each of the beneficiary's sibling).

 Talk to your plan administrator or tax advisor to understand the rules of using a 529 plan for student loans.